edgexfoundry/edgex-docs/docs_src/walk-through/Ch-WalkthroughDeviceService.md

 # Register your device service

-Once the reference information is established by the device service in core data and core metadata, the device service can register or define itself in EdgeX.
+Our next task in this walkthrough is to have the device service register or define itself in EdgeX.
 That is, it can proclaim to EdgeX that "I have arrived and am functional."